-- 3. Insert the dipstick all the way into the transmission securely as shown in the illustration. - 4.
+- 3. Insert the dipstick all the way into the transmission. - 4.
 Remove the dipstick and check the fluid level.
 It should be between the upper and lower marks.

-- 5. If the level is below the lower mark, add fluid into the filler hole to bring it to the upper mark.
-Always use Honda Premium Formula Automatic Transmission Fluid (ATF).
-If it is not available, you may use a DEXRON® III automatic transmission fluid as a temporary replacement.
+5. If the level is below the lower mark, add fluid into the filler hole to bring it to the upper mark.
+Always use Honda ATF-Z1 (Automatic Transmission Fluid).
+If it is not available, you may use a DEXRON[®] III automatic transmission fluid as a temporary replacement.
 However, continued use can affect shift quality.
-Have the transmission drained and refilled with Honda ATF as soon as it is convenient. - 6.
-Insert the dipstick all the way back into the transmission securely as shown in the illustration.
+Have the transmission flushed and refilled with Honda ATF-Z1 as soon as it is convenient.